Forum on the Arms Trade

 In the past, the Congressional Research Service would publish an annual report on arms sales and would simply not even include DCS numbers because licenses were typically valid for four years and nearly impossible to track in detail.
 DCS, however, appears to be an increasingly important part of overall U.S. arms transfers, making the lack of transparency in possible under threshold sales even more concerning.

 Absent that CRS report, media often cite an annual State Department factsheet that reports FMS notifications and FMS implementation, and DCS licenses.
-The January 2021 factsheet (below) indicates that $124.3 billion in DCS licenses were approved in FY 2020, compared to $87.6 billion in FMS notifications.
+The January 2021 factsheet for FY 2020 (below) indicates that $124.3 billion in DCS licenses were approved in FY 2020, compared to $87.6 billion in FMS notifications.
 It is unclear how under threshold sales are included in these figures.
 (Further government clarification would be helpful here.
 It is possible that the data is revealing for DCS that of $124.3 billion in licenses in fiscal year 2020, only $38.5 billion of these licenses were notified to Congress.
 While not all licenses typically result in deliveries, the potential under threshold DCS transfers could be $84.8 billion if these licenses were fully completed in the future.)

 Current Law and Reporting- Items Removed from the U.S. Munitions List (USML) and Transferred to Commerce Control List (CCL) - Semi-automatic firearms and ammunition